-How much time did he spend with homework in total?
+How much total time did he spend doing homework?

 25. A teacher started her workday at 7:00 am, and stopped it at 3:35 pm.
 But in between, she had a 45-minute lunch break, and another break of 20 minutes.
 How many hours/minutes did she actually work?

 26. Convert between the different measuring units.